kyverno/chainsaw/.release-notes/main.md

 ## ‼️ Breaking changes ‼️

-- Directly specifying resource name has been dropped, only `apiVersion` / `kind` is supported now
+- Directly specifying resource name was dropped, only `apiVersion` / `kind` is supported now

 ## 💫 New features 💫